burakemrealp/aircraft-surface-defect-detection/README.md

 * requirements.txt
 * README.md

+## Motivation & Problem Definition

+Aircraft fuselage surfaces are exposed to harsh environmental conditions such as pressure cycles, temperature variations, and mechanical stress.
+Over time, these factors can lead to the formation of structural cracks.
+Early detection of such cracks is critical for flight safety, maintenance planning, and preventing costly failures.

+Traditional inspection methods rely heavily on manual visual inspection, which is:

+- Time‑consuming
+- Prone to human error
+- Difficult to scale
+- Dependent on inspector experience

+This project aims to automate the crack detection process using a deep learning–based computer vision system.
+By leveraging YOLOv8, the goal is to provide a fast, accurate, and reliable tool that assists maintenance teams in identifying potential structural defects before they become critical.

 ## Technical Overview

 This project uses the YOLOv8 object detection architecture to identify structural cracks on aircraft fuselage surfaces.
 The workflow consists of four main components: